Veritaris/DataTagger/README.md

 # Data tagger
 ## What is it?
-This is a dataset tagging tool
+This is a dataset markup & tagging tool
-Now supports the following tagging types:
+Now supports the following markup types:

-- [ ] Text captcha, image classification tagging
+- [x] Text captcha, image classification markup
 - [ ] Shapes on image (circle, rectangle, etc.)
-- [ ] Points on image tagging
+- [ ] Points on image